JAW-05/1VISION-Attendance-System/README.md

 # 📸 1VISION Attendance System

 An AI-powered face recognition attendance system built using **OpenVINO** and **Streamlit**.
-Designed for classrooms or workplaces to automate daily attendance — fast, secure, and hands-free!
+Designed for classrooms or workplaces to automate daily attendance to improve efficency!

 ## 💡 Features